Closing an Ireland Company – Ireland Company Dissolution

 Voluntary strike off is the easiest and fastest way to have your company dissolved.

-Irrespective of the reason, it is very important to take the necessary steps to dissolve the company correctly, don’t just leave it and walk away.
+It is very important to take the necessary steps to dissolve the company correctly, don’t just leave it and walk away.
 As a Director you need to comply with regulations as well as protect yourself from potential risk and fines.

 Ireland Company Dissolution fees